lalomorales22/penguins/docs/reference/wizard.md

     - Installs optional dependencies (some use Homebrew on macOS).
   </Step>
   <Step title="Finish">
-    - Summary + next steps, including iOS/Android/macOS apps for extra features.
+    - Summary + next steps for browser access, remote tunnels, and workspace bootstrapping.
   </Step>
 </Steps>